futrime/lip/docs/en/tooth_json_file_reference.md

 ### Notes

 When releasing your tooth, you should set the Git tag with prefix "v", e.g. v1.2.3.
 Otherwise, Lip will not correctly parse the tags.

+Since GOPROXY regards versions with prefix "v0.0.0" as psuedo-versions, you should not set the version beginning with "0.0.0" if you would like to publish your tooth.

 ## dependencies